WireGuard Mesh

 Service Discovery & High Availability

-ACT provides seamless service discovery and failover capabilities over the mesh network.
+ServOS provides seamless service discovery and failover capabilities over the mesh network.

 Internal DNS